Sanitary Market

 Building at Pike Place Market in Seattle, Washington, U.S.

 The Sanitary Market (also known as the Sanitary Market Building or the Sanitary Public Market) is a building at Seattle's Pike Place Market, in the U.S. state of Washington.

 History

 The building opened in 1910 and burned in a large fire in 1941.
-Motanle businesses that have operated in the building include El Mercado Latino, Jack's Fish Spot, and Three Girls Bakery.
+Notable businesses that have operated in the building include El Mercado Latino, Jack's Fish Spot, and Three Girls Bakery.